eugenia1984/english/glossary.md

 - **contribute**: means to give or add something, such as ideas, effort, or resources, to a cause, project, or group in order to help achieve a common goal.
 In a technological context, this could look like: She contributes code to the open-source project every week.
 We contribute our technical skills to develop the app. **contributing** involves adding something to a project,

+- **convention**: is a big meeting where people who like the same things, like comics or movies, come together to talk and learn about their hobbies.

 - **cool** is an informal term that Tom uses to ask if the team-building activities are good, interesting, or enjoyable.

 - **corporation** is a type of business or company.
 It's a legal entity that is separate from its owners.
 Corporations can own property, be sued, and make contracts. **Corp.** is an abbreviation for corporation, which is a large company or group of companies.